 LJLA is presently served by six airlines, the largest of which in passengers carried is easyJet, followed by Ryanair.
-In 2017, Ryanair offers 33 destinations and easyJet offers 28.
+Ryanair currently offers flights to 32 destinations and easyJet to 31.

-In March 2017 the Bucharest based airline Blue Air added LJLA as its third European base outside of Romania located a single B737 aircraft at Liverpool and now serves seven destinations from LJLA.
+In March 2017 the Bucharest based airline Blue Air made LJLA their eighth European base and located a single B737 aircraft at the airport which now serves eight destinations from LJLA.

-Wizz Air, the largest Eastern European low cost carrier has steadily grown its operation at LJLA in the past two years, and now serves seven destinations in Poland, Romania, Hungary and Latvia.
+Wizz Air, the largest Eastern European low cost carrier also operates from Liverpool and currently serves four destinations in Poland and Hungary.